Harmony of the Spheres: Music in the Pythagorean-Platonic Tradition

 This course examines ancient conceptions of music (mousikê) and the philosophical vision of musica contemplativa as a profound expression of cosmic harmony, tracing its development from Orphic and Pythagorean cosmogonies through Plato's Timaeus and culminating in the Neoplatonic synthesis of Plotinus, Porphyry, lamblichus, and Proclus.

-He served as an associate professor of Medieval philosophy at Pompeu Fabra University, where he also taught courses on Ancient and Medieval Aesthetics and Philosophy of Music.
-Additionally, he was a professor of Rhetoric in the Master's program in Literary Journalism and Humanities at the Autonomous University of Barcelona.
+Dr. Tornese has served as an associate professor of Medieval Philosophy at Pompeu Fabra University, where he taught courses on Ancient and Medieval Aesthetics and Philosophy of Music.
+He also held a professorship in Rhetoric within the Master’s program in Literary Journalism and Humanities at the Autonomous University of Barcelona.